davidmalik2019/Data_cleaning_dataset/README.md

 Steps in Cleaning Data
-(a) Auto fit row and column, that is the dataset is mot organized properly
+(a) Auto fit row and column, that is if the dataset is not organized properly.
-(b) find and replace unwanted data format by selecting all the dataset and click Find+Replace button
+(b) find and replace unwanted data format by selecting all the dataset and click Find+Replace button.
-(c) Use TRIM and PROPER function to remove unwated space on the text
+(c) Use TRIM and PROPER function to remove unwanted space on the text
     and make every Name to start with capital letter
 (d) Remove duplicated values (copy the whole dataset and click on Remove duplicate button after clicking Data header on ms-excel)
 (e) Find blank space and Replace with N/A (select all dataset, click Home header, Find/select/Special and Check Blank),